PlanetTheCloud/mofh-callback-client/README.md

 - ip: (optional) IP address of the caller. **NOT MyOwnFreeHost's IP**.

 on the `beforeCallback` method, you can set `$this->shouldHandle = false` to prevent the callback from being handled.
 It is not recommended to log the callback with `beforeCallback` as it is executed before any validation is performed.

+**Parsing Common Suspension Reason**
+The `parseCommonSuspensionReason` method accepts the following parameters:
+- reason: Raw suspension reason from MyOwnFreeHost.
+Which will either return null if the reason is not related to daily suspension, or the reason itself in a short form (eg. DAILY_HIT, DAILY_CPU, DAILY_IO, DAILY_EP).

 ## Example
 ```php